Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: The no accumulation approximation

 \section{The no accumulation approximation}

 In the main text, I describe the no accumulation approximation in spectral terms as a RWA approximation.
 However, it is hard to set a clear, accurate criterion for the RWA approximation to be satisfied in the general case, since it requires knowledge of the entire propagation before it can be justified.
 In this appendix, I take a different approach to determine the conditions under which the approximation will be satisfied.
+This presentation closely matches that for the earlier spatial propagation version by Kinsler \cite{Kinsler-2010pra-fchhg}, but has been changed to match the temporal propagation used here.

-First, consider a forward evolving field so ${D} = {D}_0 \exp (\imath \omega t)$, and therefore ~
+First, consider a forward evolving field so ${\pDfield} = {\pDfield}_0 \exp (\imath \omega t)$, and therefore ~